 In addition, capital structure is different among SMEs, and leverage may be related to firm growth.
-In fact, Leung & Yu (1996) found that there is a negative relationship between growth and leverage.
-In our study the variable that proxies for a firm's capital structure (LEVERAGE) is taken as the ratio of total debt to total assets and the expected relation to growth is positive.
-Since small firms usually have a higher proportion of current liabilities in their capital structure than large firms, a firm's capability to sustain short-term liquidity is another relevant determinant of its growth.
+In fact, Leung, & Yu (1996) find that there is a negative relationship between growth and leverage.
+In our study the variable that proxies for a firm's capital structure (LEVERAGE) is taken as the ratio of total debt to total assets and the expected relation to growth is negative.
+Since small firms usually have a higher proportion of current liabilities in their capital structure compared to large firms, the firm capability to sustain short-term liquidity would be another relevant determinant of its growth.
 In order to capture this relation a variable (CUR_RATIO) is constructed by taking the ratio of current assets to current liabilities.
-It might be expected that firms that are able to maintain higher liquidity levels will face less
+It might be expected that firms that are able to maintain higher liquidity levels will face less severe financing constraints.
+So, we expect current liquidity to be positively associated with growth.